thenick775/react-ios-pwa-prompt-ts/README.md

 # react-ios-pwa-prompt-ts

-Lovingly forked from [react-ios-pwa-prompt](https://github.com/chrisdancee/react-ios-pwa-prompt), rewritten using vite, styled components, and typescript.
+Forked with care from [react-ios-pwa-prompt](https://github.com/chrisdancee/react-ios-pwa-prompt), this package is revamped using Vite, Styled Components, and TypeScript.

 ## Summary

-> Polyfilling PWAs for iOS
+> Enhancing PWAs for iOS

 [Check out the demo!](https://react-ios-pwa-prompt.vercel.app//)